Knee Strap vs Knee Brace vs Knee Sleeve: Which One Do You Actually Need?

 Patella knee strap supporting patellar tendon area during stair exercise

-When the discomfort feels focused below the kneecap
+When discomfort is focused below the kneecap

 What a knee strap cannot do